-Construction of the Blue Ridge Parkway began in 1935, but the 469-mile scenic drive was not completed until 1982, with the installation of the 7.7 miles stretch, known as "missing link,"-the Linn Cove Viaduct.
+Construction of the Blue Ridge Parkway began in 1935, but the 469-mile scenic drive was not completed until 1982, with the installation of the 7.7-mile stretch, known as “missing link” – the Linn Cove Viaduct.

-The rest of the Parkway was completed and opened to public use by 1966, but it took another two decades, much controversy, differing opinions of how to route the highway around Grandfather Mountain, and a very creative engineering team to solve the problem.
-The challenge lay in building a roadway that wouldn't damage one of the world's oldest mountains, a slope strewn with boulders that would have been prone to rockslides had traditional methods been employed.
+The rest of the Parkway was completed by 1966, but it took another two decades, much controversy, differing opinions of how to route the highway around Grandfather Mountain, and a very creative engineering team to solve the problem.
+The challenge lay in building a roadway that wouldn’t damage one of the world’s oldest mountains, a slope strewn with boulders that would have been prone to rockslides had traditional methods been employed.